-Chunghwa has established New Prospect Investments Holdings Ltd. ("New Prospect") and Prime Asia Investments Group Ltd. ("Prime Asia") in September 2006, but not on operation stage yet.
+Chunghwa has established New Prospect Investments Holdings Ltd. ("New Prospect") and Prime Asia Investments Group Ltd. ("Prime Asia") in March 2006, but not on operation stage yet.
 Both holding companies are operating as investment companies and Chunghwa has 100% ownership right in an amount of US\$1 in each holding company.

-The following diagram presents information regarding the relationship and ownership percentages between Chunghwa and its subsidiaries as of December 31, 2008:
+The following diagram presents information regarding the relationship and ownership percentages between Chunghwa and its subsidiaries as of December 31, 2009:

 Chunghwa together with its subsidiaries are hereinafter referred to collectively as the "Company".
-Minority interest in the aforementioned subsidiaries are presented as a separate component of stockholders' equity.
+Minority interests in the aforementioned subsidiaries are presented as a separate component of stockholders' equity.

-As of December 31, 2007 and 2008, the Company had 26,154 and 27,165 employees, respectively.
+As of December 31, 2008 and 2009, the Company had 27,165 and 27,915 employees, respectively.